 More important information about this course:

-If you do need to pay fees they are:
+If you do not meet the above criteria and need to pay fees they are:

 Flexible payment options are available, please speak to Student Services.